 20 Gauge: Less Likely to Blow You Backward

 This kindler, gentler version of a shotgun still packs a whallop.
 Fewer pellets mean you have to aim better.
 Best uses: hunting, home defense, skeet shooting.
-Get it at Optics Planet.

 12 Gauge: The Ubiquitous Standard

 This sucker will make you fall backward if you don’t expect the recoil.
 Best uses: hunting, home defense, skeet shooting.
-Get it at Optics Planet.

 Choose the Caliber For the Activity